bparticle/er301-hub/content/projects/lojik.md

 **Dependencies:**
 * `core`

-Lojik is a collection of logical gates, sequencers, and more.
+Lojik is a collection of logical gates, sequencerss, and more.

 This collection is built entirely in the DSP layer and operates similarly to the built-in `core` units, that is to say _very efficiently_ (~1-2% CPU).